-When you define a security role in a SQL Server Analysis Services Tabular database, you can apply a filter to every table in the data model.
+When you define a security role in a Power BI model or in a SQL Server Analysis Services Tabular database, you can apply a filter to every table in the data model.
 You can write an expression that is evaluated in the row context of the table.
 Thanks to filter context propagation, if you filter the Product table, you also filter the Sales table if a relationship exists between the two tables.

-Usually, we say that the cost of security is applied when the user connects to the database, but this is not entirely true, and there are different behaviors of the engine depending on the size of the table and on the version of Analysis Services.
+Usually, we say that the cost of security is applied when the user connects to the database, but this is not entirely true, and there are different behaviors of the engine depending on the size of the table.

 Evaluation of Filters in Security Roles